Inclement Weather Updates

 The Arkansas Department of Health has information regarding COVID-19 cases in the state.

-The city of Hot Springs provides current data on cases and testing locations.
+The city of Hot Springs provides current data on vaccines, cases and testing locations.

 UAMS has developed a free online screening tool for COVID – 19 for Arkansas residents.